RZZT/Company-Documents/Minutes/Minutes-2017-12-24-Directors-Meeting.md

 ## Introductory matters

-The Directors of RZZT CIC met online via IRC on 24 December 2017 at 04:50 UTC±0.
+The Directors of RZZT CIC met online via IRC on Sunday 24 December 2017 at 04:50 UTC±0.

 Directors in attendance were: